radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 **Objects and Attribute Mapping for Groups**

 One of the main design considerations for groups-based authorization is to analyze what object class and attributes applications are expecting for locating group entries in the virtual directory.
 Some applications can be configured to search for groups that match a number of different possible object classes (group, groupOfUniqueNames...etc.) and membership attributes (member, uniqueMember...etc.).
 Others may expect a very specific object class and attributes.
 Therefore, you must define a mapping between the group object class and attribute that exists in the underlying directory and the ones your application expects to find.
-RadiantOne FID is responsible for translating the request to search the underlying source appropriately.
+The RadiantOne service is responsible for translating the request to search the underlying source appropriately.

 ![Object Class and Attribute Mapping for Groups](Media/Image3.4.jpg)